Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 - The ability to recover quickly after running workouts

 The Best Muscle Fibre Types for Marathon Running

 The technique used to calculate percentages of muscle fibres is a biopsy.
-Essentially this involves drilling into your muscle to take a vertical section of fibres to analyse the percentages of fast twitch and slow twitch muscle fibres.
-This is done with a device which is more like a corkscrew so can be painful to the athlete and should only be done outside of competition periods.
+Essentially this involves drilling into your muscle to take a vertical section of fibres to analyse the percentages of fast-twitch and slow-twitch muscle fibres.
+This is done with a device which is more like a corkscrew, so it can be painful to the athlete and should only be done outside of competition periods.

 Elite Endurance Athletes Have a High Lactate Threshold

 Your lactate threshold is the determinant of when your body starts to accumulate lactic acid from anaerobic respiration.
 This greatly influences your marathon race pace; the higher your lactate threshold, the faster you can run.